1. N Meetings in One Room

 📚 Problem Overview:

-We need to schedule the maximum number of meetings without any conflicts, given two arrays: start
+We need to schedule the maximum number of meetings without any conflicts, given two arrays: start and end.

 🤔 Can you find out what type of problem this is?